With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 Walking the ancient narrow streets of the old town is an incredible experience.
 You get an intimate feel for what life must have been like thousands of years ago.

 Things to do in Córdoba include La Mezquita, which is an old Moorish palace that is stunning.
 Booking a tourto take a look around is a must.
-If you visit Córdoba during the start of May, you can check out the patio festival.
+If you visit Córdoba at the start of May, you can check out the patio festival.

 This is where various households decorate their patios with a variety of flowers.
 It’s a unique sight that you may not see elsewhere and makes the city an even more attractive place to visit!